Cell cortex: Functions

 In cytokinesis the cell cortex plays a central role by producing a myosin-rich contractile ring to constrict the dividing cell into two daughter cells.

 Cell cortex contractility is key for amoeboidal type cell migration characteristic of many cancer cell metastasis events.

+In addition to cell cortex also plays essential roles in the formation of tissues, organs and organisms.
+By pulling on adhesion complexes, the cortex promotes the expansion of contacts with other cells or with the extracellular matrix.
+Notably, during early mammalian development, the cortex pulls cells together to drive compaction and the formation of the morula.
+Also, differences in cortical tension drives the sorting of the inner cell mass and trophectoderm progenitors during the formation of the morula, the sorting of germ layer progenitors during zebrafish gastrulation, the invagination of the mesoderm and the elongation of the germ band elongation during drosophila gastrulation.

 Research

 Basic research into the cell cortex is done with immortalised cell lines, typically HeLa cells, S2 cells, Normal rat kidney cells, and M2 cells.
 In M2 cells in particular, cellular blebs – which form without a cortex, then form one as they retract – are often used to model cortex formation and composition.